Skip to main content

 }

-3. Define your Rules Based on These Descriptions
+3. Define your Rule Policies Based on These Descriptions

-Based on these descriptions, you can define rules to allow or disallow dependencies between elements using selectors.
+Based on these descriptions, you can define rule policies to allow or disallow dependencies using selectors.
 For example:

 Architecture Boundaries Diagram